 What does it look like for that many people to be displaced?

-It would be like half the population of Spain going homeless.
-Or everyone in Cameroon fleeing and leaving an empty nation behind them.
-It would be like the state of Florida slowly draining of every doctor, teacher, engineer and entrepreneur — every person who lived there, plus three million more — until there was only barren land left behind.
+It would be like over half the population of Japan going homeless.
+Or everyone in the U.K. fleeing and leaving an empty nation behind them.
+It would be like the states of California and Texas slowly draining of every doctor, teacher, engineer and entrepreneur until there was only barren land left behind.

-About a third of the world’s displaced population — some 22.5 million people — have been forced to flee their own countries entirely, leaving familiar lands behind.
-More than half of all refugees worldwide come from just three countries: Syria, Afghanistan and South Sudan.
+More than a third of the world’s displaced population — some 25.4 million people — have been forced to flee their own countries entirely, leaving familiar lands behind.
+Over two-thirds of those refugees come from just five countries: Syria, Afghanistan, South Sudan, Myanmar and Somalia.

 All refugees have suffered unimaginable loss, whether they are displaced in their own country or seeking safety overseas.
 Yet they are filled with potential and the strength to triumph over adversity.
 Their story is our story, because we are all human — and together, we can build a better world.